randomecho/git-minimal/README.md

 Display a minimal maxim by The Minimalists after each git commit.

-Created under a Python 3.4 environment.

 ## Setup

-You will need to install some Python modules:
+To use the Python version (created in a Python 3.4 environment) you will need to install some modules:

     pip install BeautifulSoup4 requests

 ## Install

-Move the script into the hooks directory of the desired repo:
+Move the script into the hooks directory of the desired repo and re-initialise:

     mv post-commit.py /path/to/repo/.git/hooks/post-commit
+    cd /path/to/repo/
+    git init

 Note: There is no file extension when planted into the hooks directory.
 It is just "post-commit".